woojoo666/arcana-notes/notes5.md

 this would be equivalent to
 foo: (mylist, n) => mylist.map(n+1)

-we can use this to fix capture expressions
+we can use this to fix immediately-invoked functions aka IIFEs (note that we have to use the call operator too)
-foo: (=> a.bar(b))
+foo: (=> a.bar(b))#
     a: SomeObject
     b: 10
 note that, we can still use ... for capture blocks
 foo: SomeObject[...]
    10
-the "..." capture block works like "=>", is scoped by the current current expression
+the "..." capture block works like "=>", is scoped by the current expression

 how does multiple inputs work? works differently for inline expressions vs blocks?